LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 -----------

 Flaky tests are tests that pass or fail non-deterministically, usually due to external conditions (e.g. computer or network load).
-Thus, flake tests often don't result from bugs in the code being tested itself but from test execution conditions that are not predictable.
+Thus, flaky tests often don't result from bugs in the code being tested itself but from test execution conditions that are not predictable.
 The `note/1` annotation can be used to alert that a test failure is for a flaky test.
 If the `note/1` argument is an